awsdocs/amazon-eks-user-guide/doc_source/enable-iam-roles-for-service-accounts.md

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the navigation panel, choose **Identity Providers** under **Access management**\.
+1. In the left navigation pane, choose **Identity Providers** under **Access management**\.
 If a **Provider** is listed that matches the URL for your cluster, then you already have a provider for your cluster\.
 If a provider isn't listed that matches the URL for your cluster, then you must create one\.

 1. To create a provider, choose **Add Provider**\.